Passwords are increasingly easy to compromise. They can often be stolen, guessed, hacked or phished – even without you

 Duo—an industry leader in easy-to-use, world-class security platforms—developed Duo 2FA, a two-factor authentication service that utilizes a secondary device such as a phone or tablet to confirm your identity when you access sensitive information, such as that contained in the university HRMS application.
 This service provides enhanced security and protects you in the event that someone manages to obtain your login credentials.

 Two-factor authentication commonly works by asking for something you know (your password) in combination with something you have (your mobile phone) to confirm your identity across a variety of account activities–such as accessing your accounts from new devices, verifying transactions, or recovering your accounts.

-Use of WashU 2FA is required: when accessing the Human Resources Management System from any non-trusted network. when accessing AISystem from any non-trusted network (beginning March 25) when accessing the WashU CFU User VPN login portal from any network.
+Use of WashU 2FA is required: when accessing the Human Resources Management System from any non-trusted network, when accessing AISystem from any non-trusted network (beginning March 25) and when accessing the WashU CFU User VPN login portal from any network.

 The WashU 2FA service is for current WashU employees and anyone (parents, university partners, vendors, visitors and/or contractors) who may access the services listed above.

 No, enrollment for access to identified systems is mandatory.